 The breach illustrates how government agencies routinely fall short of data loss prevention best practices.
 Hackers used credentials stolen from a contractor to implant malware, which gave them access to the database.
 Obviously, the government should have been watching network traffic better — they were in the system, exfiltrating data for ten months — but poor encryption key management was also a factor.

-A program like Virtru for G Suite can restrict file access with multiple keys, giving each employee only the access they need to do their job, instead of leaving the whole system open to a hacker.
+Virtru allows users to restrict file access with multiple keys, giving each employee only the access they need to do their job, instead of leaving the whole system open to a hacker.

 Data loss prevention best practices could have prevented the credentials from being stolen in the first place.
 Virtru DLP can stop employees from sending login information in emails or attachments, where it can be vulnerable to theft.
 Combined with strong password policies, monitoring and training, these techniques could have minimized the damage, or prevent the attack entirely.